 |

+See planar operators for further definitions of those operators with point and box operand types.
 Operators below are implemented for int, real and bool.
-For the rest of the types they are not allowed for the moment Table 4.
+For the rest of the types they are not allowed.
+Table 2.
 Relational operators

 Assignment operator is = and it works in the expected way.
 The only reminder here is that TELL maintains strict type checking.
 Internal silent conversion is provided only from int to real.
 For lists and structures assignment see variable initialization The . (dot) operator is used to access the individual fields of the build-in and user defined structures.
 The dot operator is applied to a variable and must be followed by a valid field name.
 Struct members accessed using a member operator can be used exactly as any other TELL variable. box source_area;